Stabilization Without Simplification: A Two-Dimensional Model of Software Evolution: Formal Setup

 \subsection{Scope of the Setup}

 The present setup is intentionally limited.
 It does not attempt to model all aspects of software systems, such as semantic structure, developer interaction, or organizational dynamics.

 Instead, it provides a minimal graph-based probabilistic foundation for reasoning about how structural burden and uncertainty may evolve differently over time.
-The next section builds on this setup to define the core concepts of the POC framework.
+The next section builds on this setup to define the core concepts of the Penalty of Change (POC) framework, where software evolution is represented through the joint movement of burden and uncertainty.